Shannon-Barretto/time-series-analysis-jnj/README.md

 - Log transformation of the data improved model performance significantly.
 - The chosen model was **ARIMA(0, 1, 1) × (0, 1, 0)<sub>4</sub>**, which had a good balance of interpretability and statistical validity.
 - Residual diagnostics confirmed improvement in Gaussianity and independence.

+## 📁 Files

+- `10927437_Time_Series_Coursework.pdf`: The full report detailing the analysis, methodology, diagnostics, and conclusion.

+## 🛠 Tools & Techniques

+- R programming language
+- ARIMA modeling (`arima()` function)
+- Time series diagnostic plots
+- Shapiro-Wilk test for normality

+## ✍️ Author

+**Shannon Sabastian Barretto**
+University of Manchester
+April 2025

+---

+*This project was completed as part of a Time Series module and is meant for academic and educational purposes.*